Repro-1 & Repro-5

 The synth page has a simple and intuitive layout.
 Modulation parameters on the left, oscillators in the center and filter / amplifier on the right.
 The tweaks page is there to let you change the fundamental behavior of individual modules.
 In the current version there are 10 jumpers and 6 module option selectors.
 The preset page is very easy to navigate and features a vast collection of very inspiring presets.
 A well-organized directory and detailed tags make it easy for the user to find a preset that captures the essence of what they are looking for.

 Repro-5 processes audio in chunks of n x 16 samples.
 This block processing method significantly reduces the CPU load and memory usage of all our plug-ins.
 If the number of samples to be processed is e.g. 41, Repro-5 processes the first 32 and keeps the remaining 9 in a small buffer (16 samples is large enough).
-Those 9 samples are then processed at the start of the next call… and so on.
 The extra buffer is only necessary if either the host or audio driver processes ‘unusual’ buffer sizes.
 Both the Repro-1 and Repro-5 have an HQ (high quality) button.
 By turning this off the user can save on their CPU usage.
 The ‘zzz’ button, when turned on, activates sleep mode, which further the CPU friendly setting of both plug-ins.

 Repro-1's Key Features